mategarb/VisuArc/README.md

 # VisuArc
-An arc diagram is graphical representation of a selected part of the VisuNet network.
+This arc diagram is a graphical representation of a selected part of the VisuNet network

 ## Arguments
 - net - an output network from the VisuNet